matteocarnelos/screenparty/README.md

 At this point you must wait for the host to proceed.

 ### Alignment phase
 At this stage, the three devices must be aligned as shown by the arrows, which will appear on the side of the screen.
 The host will always be in the central position.
 In the host device's screen will appear a _Start!_ button.
-By pressing it, all three devices will start play the video
+By pressing it, all three devices will start play the video.

 ### Playback phase
 At this stage, the devices should all be playing the video simultaneously.
 The playback controls are avaible on the host's screen.